40Digits/FortyDigits.Templating/README.md

 ## Overview

-FortyDigits.Templating is a client library targeting .NET 4.5 and above that provides a token string replacement that is wicked fast using DynamicMethods.
-The cost of generating a template with a dynamic render method is expensive, but when you reuse this same instance many times throughout your application it will quickly pay off.
+FortyDigits.Templating is a client library targeting .NET 4.5 and above that aims to provide extremely fast string replacement in string templates that will be reused many times.
+When the template instance is created, it will generated a DynamicMethod to replace the tokens that were passed to the parser.
+The cost of generating a template with a render method that produces IL code at runtime is expensive, but when you reuse this same instance many times throughout your application it will quickly pay off.

+The performance benefits of this library will be most noticeable when you are reusing the template many, many times.
+Some potential use cases are:

+- Generating a large number of emails with tokens for your user data
+- Anywhere you apply a large list of data to a string template
+- Anywhere where the string template does not change frequently and new data will continually be rendered to that same template

 ## Usage examples